Matt Vierling Player Props: Tigers vs. Guardians

 Matt Vierling At The Plate

-- Vierling is hitting .234 with two doubles, a home run and three walks.
+- Vierling is batting .234 with two doubles, a home run and three walks.

-- Vierling has driven in a run in three games this season (25.0%), including one multiple-RBI game.
+- Vierling has driven in a run in three games this year (25.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.